Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Join us for an evening of reading and making!
 We will read a book about maple syruping and make a colorful ceramic project inspired by our discoveries. $18/pair.
 Ages: 3–6 plus adult.

-My Preschooler & Me: Family Clay—Animal Tracks
+My Preschooler & Me: Family Clay—Rain

 My Preschooler & Me: Outdoor Creative Play